Spain Term 2021 is postponed to Spring 2022.

 At the Center for Hispanic Studies, an on-site director and qualified faculty teach all classes in Spanish, taking into consideration the proficiency of the students.
-Students will live with a Spanish host family and will also be able to interact with native Spanish speakers and university students through organized cultural and language exchanges at the Center.
+Students will live with a Spanish host family for the entire semester and will also be able to interact with native Spanish speakers and university students through organized cultural and language exchanges at the Center.
 Though geared toward Spanish majors and minors, Spain Term is open to any student who has completed two years of college level Spanish or the equivalent.

 • Completion of two years of college-level Spanish (through Intermediate II) or the equivalent

 • Minimum sophomore standing (by year, not credits)